How do I get my fingerprint records destroyed?

 Impact on vulnerable sector checks

-The police may be more likely to include a withdrawn charge that didn’t lead to a conviction in a vulnerable sector check if they have your fingerprints and photos on file.
-The police are less likely to include withdrawn charges if you’ve had your fingerprints and photos destroyed.
+The police may be more likely to include a that didn’t lead to a conviction in a vulnerable sector check if they have your fingerprints and photos on file.
+The police are less likely to include if you’ve had your fingerprints and photos destroyed.